ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 ---

 # Message logging configuration
-Edge System writes daily log messages to flat text files in the following locations:
+Edge Data Store writes daily log messages to flat text files in the following locations:

-• Windows: *%ProgramData%/OSIsoft/EdgeSystem/Logs*
+• Windows: *%ProgramData%/OSIsoft/EdgeDataStore/Logs*

-• Linux: */usr/share/OSIsoft/EdgeSystem/Logs*
+• Linux: */usr/share/OSIsoft/EdgeDataStore/Logs*

 Each message in the log displays the message severity level, timestamp, and the message itself.

-The individual components of Edge System have their own logging files located in the Configuration folder (in the same file system level as the Logs folder).
+The individual components of Edge Data Store have their own logging files located in the Configuration folder (in the same file system level as the Logs folder).
 For example:

 • Modbus TCP connectivity: Modbus1_Logging.json

 • OPC UA connectivity: OpcUa1_Logging.json

-• Edge Data Store (EDS): Storage_Logging.json
+• Storage (EDS): Storage_Logging.json

 ## Default logging configuration and Schema
 By default, logging captures Information, Warning and Error and Critical messages in the message logs.